juspay/nixos-unified-template/README.md

     ```
     <img width="1092" alt="image" src="https://github.com/user-attachments/assets/1341d200-d894-488c-ba74-42d8830cc6f7">

-    - It will prompt to you choose between [home-manager] only configuration and [nix-darwin] configuration.
+    - It will prompt to you choose between [home-manager] only configuration and [nix-darwin] configuration (ignore the [NixOS] template).
 The latter includes [home-manager] as well.
     - Optionally, you may edit `./modules/{home,darwin}/*.nix` to your liking.
 1. Run `nix run` (or the appropriate command printed by the above command) to activate your configuration.
     - Does this fail to run?
 See the [Troubleshooting](#troubleshooting) section below.